Adults of all genders

 I am most philosophically aligned with the related schools of Humanistic Psychotherapy and Existential Psychotherapy.
 Humanistic Psychotherapy is a holistic approach that focuses on self-exploration, personal growth, and reaching our potential.
 Existential Psychotherapy is very similar and emphasizes freedom, personal choice, and creating meaning in our lives.

-On a practical level, clients and I often explore these themes using techniques from Acceptance and Commitment Therapy (ACT).
-ACT is a type of cognitive behavioral therapy.
-Among other things, ACT guides us to identify our true personal values; get healthy distance from our thoughts through mindfulness practices; increase our psychological flexibility over time; and move toward goals that are in alignment with what we really need and want.
+Clients and I often explore these themes using techniques from Acceptance and Commitment Therapy (ACT), a type of cognitive behavioral therapy.
+ACT guides us in getting to know our authentic selves in deeper ways; increases psychological flexibility in order to weaken old patterns; and moves us toward goals that are in alignment with what we really need and want.